 Please keep in mind, critical patients may need to be stabilized and then referred to a 24-hour emergency hospital.
 Certain major surgeries will be referred, and patients that need continued care after 11 PM will also be referred.

 Patients will be seen in order of urgency, not necessarily in order of arrival.

 We will not be doing vaccinations, preventative care, boarding, grooming, dog training, and/or other non-urgent services.

-Our daytime practice veterinarians, Dr. Shell, Dr. DuLaney, and Dr. McClintock will remain day practice exclusively and will not be available during urgent care hours.
+Our daytime practice veterinarians, Dr. Shell, Dr. McClintock, Dr. DuLaney, and Dr. Ross will remain in day practice exclusively and will not be available during urgent care hours.

 Due to increased operating expenses incurred with offering after-hours care, there will be a separate fee structure for all services provided between the hours of 6 PM and 11 PM.
 Accepted payments and other financial resources can be found here.